ysdy44/Luo-Painter-UWP/Luo Painter.Shaders/README-EN.md

 ## Deployment instructions

-> Run CompileShaders.cmd from a Developer Command Prompt for VS2017;
+> 1. Run the Developer Command Prompt for VS2017,
 >
-> This will recompile *.hlsl files, generating the *.bin output binaries.
+> 2. Input "cd CurrentFolderPath" and press enter to jump to current folder,
 >
-> In the Solution View, Put the *.bin File into the "Shader" Folder;
+> 3. Input "CompileShaders.cmd" and press enter to run CompileShaders.cmd.
 >
+> (This will recompile *.hlsl files, generating the *.bin output binaries)
+>
+> 4. In the Solution View, Put the *.bin File into the "Shader" Folder;
+>
-> In the Properties View, Set the "Build Action" of the *.bin File to "Content".
+> 5. In the Properties View, Set the "Build Action" of the *.bin File to "Content".